This article by Lenin was published in 1913 dedicated to the Thirtieth Anniversary of Marx's death. We are reproducing it for our readers.

 The Marxist doctrine is omnipotent because it is true.
 It is comprehensive and harmonious, and provides men with an integral world outlook irreconcilable with any form of superstition, reaction, or defence of bourgeois oppression.
 It is the legitimate successor to the best that man produced in the nineteenth century, as represented by German philosophy, English political economy and French socialism.

-Marx deepened and developed philosophical materialism to the full, and extended the cognition of nature to include the cognition of human society.
+Marx deepened and developed philosophical materialism to the full, and extended the cognition of nature to include recognition of human society.
 His historical materialism was a great achievement in scientific thinking.
-The chaos and arbitrariness that had previously reigned in views on history and politics were replaced by a strikingly integral and harmonious scientific theory, which shows how, in consequence of the growth of productive forces, out of one system of social life another and higher system develops—how capitalism, for instance, grows out of feudalism.
+The chaos and arbitrariness that had previously reigned in views on history and politics were replaced by a strikingly integral and harmonious scientific theory, which shows how, in consequence of the growth of productive forces, out of one system of social life another and higher system develops -- how capitalism, for instance, grows out of feudalism.